jupyterhub/binderhub/helm-chart/README.md

 ## Usage

-To build and push Docker images in the `images` directory:
+To build Docker images in the `images` directory:

     make images